helinal/cybersecurityproject/README.md

 This app is a very simple polls app, created for the Cyber Security Base 2024 course by the University of Helsinki.
 The app has five different security flaws from the [OWASP 2021 Top Ten llst](https://owasp.org/www-project-top-ten/) ( + added CSRF).

+*Do not use this app or parts of it anywhere as it's extremely unsecure!*

 ### Installation

 1. Clone the project files to your desired location